updated 29 June 2026

 4. transitional rollover relief

-Given the changes in the rules to discretionary trusts, the government has flagged transitional rollover relief [income tax and capital gains tax] for 3 years from 1 July 2027 for taxpayers who want to restructure out of discretionary trusts [for example, to a company or fixed trust].
+Given the changes to the rules for discretionary trusts, the government has flagged transitional rollover relief [income tax and capital gains tax] for 3 years from 1 July 2027 for taxpayers who want to restructure out of discretionary trusts [for example, to a company or fixed trust].

 This could be a good opportunity to roll into a company structure, which is often considered the best structure for trading entities and even more so with the changes to the CGT discount.